kennyhakazimana10/soccer-giphy-app/README.md

 ## API Key
 A free key from [Giphy Developers](https://developers.giphy.com/) is needed.
-Replace the placeholder in `script.js` with your key:
+Replace the placeholder in `script.js` with the key:
 ```js
 const apiKey = "YOUR_API_KEY_HERE";